 - Seams, hems and stitched denim trim from old jeans.

 - Cardboard – I used the cardboard base from a frozen pizza.
-Any scrap cardboard packaging will do.
-As long as it is not too thick as you will need to bend the cardboard.
+Any scrap cardboard packaging will do as long as it is not too thick; you must bend the cardboard.

 - Twigs to use as trunks